This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 We use a sleep system for two instead of carrying separate sleeping pads and bags.
 It's more comfortable, and ended up being lighter.

 We've been using a Therm-a-Rest Vela Double 20 Quilt, but have found that we still get cold when the temperature drops below 30.
-Adding these Sea to Summit Thermolite sleeping bag liners helped a lot, and the combination of quilt and liners worked really well!
+Adding these Sea to Summit sleeping bag liners helped a lot, and the combination of quilt and liners worked really well!

 To help prepare us for colder camping, we recently tested a quilt from Enlightened Equipment, and were thrilled with how warm it was!
 We plan to bring it along for any cold weather adventures.